What is Pupil Premium?

 Pupil Premium is an allocation of additional funding provided to schools to support specific groups of children who are vulnerable to possible underachievement.

 These include pupils who are entitled to Free School Meals.
 It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent and although funding is targeted at eligible pupils, the impact is spread across the whole school.
 We are grateful that parents apply for the funding and this can be done through the school.
 If you think your child is eligible, please ask!

 Since September 2012, schools have been required to publish online information about their pupil premium allocation and how they plan to spend it.
 The Ofsted Subsidiary Guidance 2014 also states that schools must publish a statement of how they spend the money for the previous year and its impact on the attainment of the pupils eligible for support through the pupil premium.
 Please see below documents showing the schools statements and plans in regards to the Pupil Premium.

-● Curriculum - Particular focus on Reading and Numeracy across the curriculum and specific
+● Curriculum - Particular focus on English and Numeracy across the curriculum and specific

 intervention strategies to target the attainment and progress gaps between PP and non PP pupils in all year groups

 ● Specific need - Pupils who are identified with a specific need including SEND pupils, high attaining pupils on entry and pupils with behavioural issues are supported to ensure that the gap between PP and non PP pupils with these needs narrows

 ● Teaching and Learning - To develop compelling learning throughout the curriculum through a culture of consistency and creativity.
 A focus on an active research model to develop and evaluate strategies to narrow the gap in attainment and progress between PP and non PP pupils whilst improving provision for all